QBDev0ps/DevOps-Cloud-projects/Project11.md

 #### <br>Step 3: Create a Common Playbook <br/>

 Ansible Playbooks are lists of tasks that automatically execute for a specified inventory or groups of hosts.
 Now we proceed to give Ansible the instructions on what we need to be performed on all servers listed in **`inventory/dev`**.
 In the **`common.yml`** playbook, we will write configuration for repeatable, re-usable, and multi-machine tasks that are common to systems within the infrastructure.

-**i.** We begin by updating our **`playbooks/common.yml`** file with following code:
+We begin by updating our **`playbooks/common.yml`** file with following code:

 ```
 ---